Skip to main content

 Professional Background:

-Deputy Commissioner Donaldson previously served as a Home Health Nurse Supervisor with the Johns Hopkins Hospital Home Health Agency Division, where she oversaw clinical operations and ensured compliant care delivery within regulated home-based healthcare environments.
+Deputy Chief Donaldson previously served as a Home Health Nurse Supervisor with the Johns Hopkins Hospital Home Health Agency Division, where she oversaw clinical operations and ensured compliant care delivery within regulated home-based healthcare environments.

 • Clinical & Regulatory Review Division (CRRD)